-The \$6.4 million, or (2.8)%, decrease in net sales in 2023 as compared to 2022 was due to a \$15.3 million decrease in net sales from the Company's Asian operations due to COVID-19 disruptions in China and a \$2.0 million decrease in net sales from the Company's U.S. operations, partially offset by a \$10.9 million increase in net sales from the segment's European operations due to timing of test and measurement chamber projects.
+The \$11.8 million, or 5.3%, decrease in net sales in 2024 as compared to 2023 was due to an \$11.8 million decrease in sales from the Company's U.S. operations and a \$2.8 million decrease in sales from the Company's Asian operations due to lower wireless, filters and acoustic volumes and timing of test and measurement chamber projects partially offset by a \$2.8 million increase in sales from the segment's European operations.
+MPE contributed \$10 million in revenue in 2024 since the date of acquisition.